 These challenges can have a dramatic impact on our students, especially students in high-poverty communities.
 Research shows that pupils with effective teachers are more likely to attend college, earn higher salaries and positively contribute to the California economy.
 But California school districts are struggling to hire and retain the great teachers our kids need.

-That’s why we support SB 807, The Teacher Recruitment and Retention Act of 2017 also known as the “Invest in Teachers” Act, which eliminates the state income tax for all public school teachers who teach for more than five years, and provides a tax credit during their first five years of teaching to help teachers afford training required to become fully credentialed.
+That’s why we support SB 807, The Teacher Recruitment and Retention Act of 2017 also known as the “Invest in Teachers” Act, which reduces state income tax for public school teachers, who teach in low-income communities, during their sixth through tenth years in teaching, and provides a tax credit during their first five years of teaching to help teachers afford training required to become fully credentialed.

-SB 807 is a structural approach to addressing our teacher shortage by making it more affordable to become a teacher and incentivizing teachers to remain in and return to the classroom.
+SB 807 is a structural approach to addressing our teacher shortage by making it more affordable to become a teacher and incentivizing teachers to remain in the classroom where they are needed most past the fifth year of teaching.
 California will need tens of thousands of new teachers in the next 10 years, and the “Invest in Teachers” Act can help us get there.

 It’s critically important that young people across California be inspired to be the educators of tomorrow.
 As teachers, it’s our responsibility to ensure that we cultivate that sense of inspiration.